-Matthew Wizinsky is Graduate Program Director (Master of Design) & Associate Professor in the Ullman School of Design, University of Cincinnati; Associate Editor for the design journal Visible Language; Principal Designer at the consultancy studio junglecat; PhD researcher in Transition Design at Carnegie Mellon University; and author of the book Design After Capitalism (MIT Press, 2022).
+Matthew Wizinsky is Associate Professor of Urban Technology in the Taubman College of Architecture & Urban Planning at the University of Michigan; Associate Editor for the design journal Visible Language; Principal Designer studio junglecat; PhD researcher in Transition Design at Carnegie Mellon University; and author of the book Design After Capitalism (MIT Press, 2022).

 download CV ︎

 Matthew Wizinsky is a designer, educator, researcher, and author on contemporary interaction and communication design.
 He studied graphic design and design research at the University of Cincinnati (BS), the University of Illinois at Chicago (MFA), and the Institute of Visual Communication in Basel, Switzerland and holds professional certification in strategic foresight from the University of Houston.
 Wizinsky has over 20 years of professional design experience, including design and consulting for digital start-ups, international commercial agencies, and in-house studios for major cultural institutions.
 He established studio junglecat an independent studio and consultancy in Chicago in 2009.

 Wizinsky has provided design and consulting services for organizations such as Google, IX Strategy, and the Media Arts, Data & Design Lab at the University of Chicago; he has curated, organized, and designed exhibitions at the Art Institute of Chicago, Chicago Cultural Center, Virginia Museum of Fine Arts, and Cincinnati Art Museum; he has contributed lectures and projects toMilan Design Week (2022), Exhibit Columbus (2019), the Venice Architecture Biennale (2018), and the International Contemporary Furniture Fair (2014).